blizzhackers/kolbot-SoloPlay/README.md

 ## Features
 - Operates in Hell difficulty within 24 hours (the exception is the barbarian class that takes 48)
-- Includes character build options for final respec
+- Includes character build options for final respec (see **Frequently Asked Questions** for more info)
 - Plays and finishes the game through Act 5 Hell
 - Hires class/build specific mercenary
 - Fully configured Autoequip for bot and mercenary